DuanXu-97/RubikCube-Web/README.md

 # RubikCube-Web
 This project is a prototype of RubikCube-Web.

+## Usage
+The url of this project is http://159.226.5.97:9006/.

+- **Changing states manually:**
+You can change the color of a cubie by clicking the left mouse button, and you also can click the right mouse button to rotate a specific face.

 ## Kernel
 The kernel of RubikCube-Web to solve the rubik's cube is similar to DeepCubeA<sup>[1]</sup>.